 Not only by discipline and vows, not only by much learning, do I earn the happiness of release which no worldling can know.
-Bhikkhu, be not confident as long as thou hast not attained the extinction of thirst.
-The extinction of evil desire is the highest religion.
-48
+Bhikkhu, be not confident as long as thou

 The gift of religion exceeds all gifts; the sweetness of religion exceeds all sweetness; the delight in religion exceeds all delights; the extinction of thirst overcomes all pain.
-49